 If you are in need of an x-ray, come to Urgent Care & Wellness Center and get proper diagnosis.
-For more information, call us or visit online to see our business hours.
+For more information, contact us or book an appointment online.
 We accept walk-ins.
 We serve patients from Lutz FL, New Port Richey, FL and surrounding areas.

 Table of Contents:

 What is the difference between an X-ray and a radiograph?

 Whether you have a suspected broken bone or fracture, have a cough that won’t go away, or notice a suspicious growth, X-ray imaging can be an excellent way to get to the bottom of various medical concerns.
 At Urgent Care & Wellness Center in Lutz, FL, our medical team is proud to provide our valued patients with cutting-edge X-ray imaging services to accurately diagnose and monitor various illnesses, injuries, and conditions!

 X-rays use electromagnetic waves to create images of the inside of your body, illuminating bones, soft tissues, and organs in varying shades of black and white to detect or monitor various illnesses and injuries.
 As such, X-ray imaging is used for a wide variety of different diagnostic and health monitoring purposes.

 The most common use of X-ray imaging is to check for broken bones and fractures.
 With that being said, X-ray imaging can also be used to detect and monitor various tumors and abnormal growths, pneumonia using chest X-rays, breast calcifications, foreign objects, and dental problems, scoliosis, swallowing problems (dysphagia), and heart failure, among other uses.